quinlan-lab/mutator-epistasis-manuscript/manuscript.md

 We also removed BXD68 from our genome-wide scans, since we previously discovered a hyper-mutator phenotype in that line; the C>A germline mutation rate in BXD68 is over 5 times the population mean, likely due to a private deleterious nonsynonymous mutation in *Mutyh* [@PMID:35545679].
 In our previous manuscript, we removed any BXDs that had been inbred for fewer than 20 generations, as it takes approximately 20 generations of strict brother-sister mating for an RIL genome to become >98% homozygous [@url:https://link.springer.com/book/10.1007/978-1-349-04904-2].
 As a result, any potential mutator allele would almost certainly be either fixed or lost after 20 generations; if fixed, the allele would remain linked to any excess mutations it causes for the duration of subsequent inbreeding.
-In other words, the *de novo* mutations present in the genome of a "young" BXD (i.e., a BXD that was inbred for fewer than 20 generations) would not reflect a mutator allele's activity as strongly as the DNMs present in the genome of a much older BXD.
+In other words, the *de novo* mutations present in the genome of a "young" BXD (i.e., a BXD that was inbred for fewer than 20 generations) would not reflect a mutator allele's activity as strongly as the mutations present in the genome of a much older BXD.
 This presented a challenge when we used quantitative trait locus mapping to discover mutator alleles in our previous manuscript, since the phenotypes (i.e., C>A mutation rates) of young and old BXDs were weighted equally; thus, we simply removed the younger BXDs from our analysis to avoid using their especially noisy mutation spectra.
 Since IHD computes an *aggregate* mutation spectrum using all BXDs that inherited a particular allele at a locus, and can overcome the sparsity and noise of individual mutation spectra, we chose to include these younger BXDs in our genome-wide scans in this study.